 Private student loans come with higher interest rates, making them an even bigger drawback.
 By the time you have finished paying off the loan, you will have paid back several times over the initial amount that you borrowed.

 In comparison to federal student loans, private loans tend to be more inflexible for repayment plans.
 Most private lenders do not offer any forgiveness options, unlike federal loans.

 The first resource to tap into is free money by way of scholarships and grants.

 Scholarship money is free, which means you do not have to return it and neither do you have to worry about interest accruing on the amount that you win.
 Spend time exploring scholarship opportunities and apply to as many scholarships that you are eligible for.
 There is no limit to the number of scholarships that you can apply to and the amount of money that you can win.

-Grants are also free money but these are need-based.
+Grants are need-based sources of free money.
 If you can submit the necessary paperwork to demonstrate financial need, you may qualify for a substantial amount of aid through grants.

-If you are still coming up short and need to borrow money, your first option should be to take a federal student loan.
+In the whole private vs federal student loans showdown, go federal first.
 These loans are funded by the federal government and come with much lower interest rates, flexible repayment options and even a forgiveness program, which is subject to eligibility.
 To avail of federal student loans you must first file your FAFSA or Federal Application for Student Aid.

 The college you have applied to will put together a financial aid package based on the information you provide on the application.
 If, and only if, the financial aid offered to you is still not enough and you have no other way to get the money you need to cover your college expenses, only then should you consider taking a personal loan.

-College Raptor can help!
+College Raptor can help you there!
 With our free Student Loan Finder you can compare lenders and interest rates side by side!